Is a hot breakfast possible on busy mornings? It sure is! Here’s how to make pancake mix from wholesome ingredients.

-Making pancakes from scratch is easy with this make-ahead homemade pancake mix — similar to store-bought baking mixes but without the partially hydrogenated cottonseed oil, enriched flour, or dextrose.
+Making pancakes from scratch is easy when you learn how to make pancake mix from scratch.
+It’s similar to store-bought baking mixes but without the partially hydrogenated cottonseed oil, enriched flour, or dextrose.

 You can create a healthier, “greener” breakfast the whole family is going to love.

 Use this homemade pancake mix as a shortcut to a lazy Sunday morning.

 Be sure to read below for ideas on how to use this pancake mix as the foundation for quick and easy breakfasts all week long.